 Aimee works mainly across the Participation strand at YDance.
 She teaches a range of young people, some of which include: young offenders at HMYOI Polmont, young parents and their babies, and primary/secondary school pupils.
 She also teaches our weekly YCreate classes in Glasgow’s Southside.

 Jessica graduated in 2015 from The Scottish School of Contemporary Dance with BA Hons Degree in Dance, during which she was also a part of the National Youth Dance Company of Scotland.

 After graduating Jessica worked freelance for several organisations including as a dance tutor for South Lanarkshire Council, an assistant for Indepen-dance, and on projects such as Jump In and Catalyst with YDance.
 Since starting her role at YDance, Jessica has gained experience working inclusively with several different groups.
 She currently co choreographs YDance’s inclusive dance company Horizons.

 Jessica works primarily on the Shake it Up project.
 Working in three different primary schools within West Dunbartonshire.
 She creates lessons that explore interdisciplinary learning for the pupils involved.
 She feels that she has really evolved into her role as the project has gone on.
 Jessica also currently co-choreographs YDance’s inclusive dance company Horizons.

-Jessica has a love for party planning and cake, on her birthday this year she had five different cakes within the week!
+Jessica has a love for party planning and cake.
+On her birthday in 2019 she had five different cakes within the week!